fredvaz/NOx-Estimation/README.md

-# Estimation of NOx in an oil refinery using Neural Networks
+# Estimation of NOx using Neural Networks